 At the end of the laboratory activities each team of students must deliver a written report.
 After receiving an evaluation of their report, the students can individually take the oral examination.

-The result of the oral examination accounts for 2/3 of the final mark, while the laboratory activity accounts for 1/3.
+The result of the oral examination accounts for 2/3 of the final mark, while the laboratory activity evaluation accounts for 1/3.